- About Us

 Heartworm Testing and Prevention

-Heartworm disease, which is transmitted by mosquitos, is prevalent in this area of the country.
+Heartworm disease, which is transmitted by mosquitoes, is prevalent in this area of the country.
 At Parkway, we recommend annual heartworm testing and year round preventative medication for our patients.
 This test also checks for exposure to three tick borne diseases and the results are available within 10 minutes.

 Your pet requires regular dental care.
-Our physical examinations include a thorough evaluation of the oral cavity, and we help determine what your pet's dental requirements may be.
-We perform routine dental cleanings, extractions and minor oral surgeries.
+Our physical examinations include a thorough evaluation of the oral cavity, and we help determine what your pet's dental health needs may be.
+We perform routine dental cleanings, extractions, digital dental x-ray and oral surgery.
 We also provide information and products to help maintain good oral health for your pet.

 Radiographs are performed routinely at Parkway Veterinary Hospital and are essential to help diagnose certain medical and surgical conditions.
 Our state-of-the-art digital x-ray system allows images to be displayed and evaluated instantly on a computer.
 We can also save your pet's images on a CD, or e-mail them to a board certified radiologist if further evaluation and consultation is indicated.

 Routine Labwork and Diagnostic Testing